anbepa/qa-use/README.md

 git clone https://github.com/browser-use/qa-use.git
 cd qa-use

-# 2️⃣ Configure environment variables
+# 2️⃣ Configure environment variables (optional)
-cp .env.example .env
-# Edit .env and add your API keys (required for BrowserUse live preview).
-# Alternatively, export BROWSER_USE_API_KEY in your shell before running Docker if you don't want a local .env file.
+# You can run the stack without BrowserUse; Live Preview will use the container's own browser feed.
+# If you have custom endpoints, export BROWSER_USE_BASE_URL before starting Docker.

-# 3️⃣ Launch the platform
+# 3️⃣ Launch the platform (exposes port 3000 for Live Preview)
 docker compose up
 ```